3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue-part1.md

 #### PIC

-`mboot.c32` is compiled as a position independent code.
-It means that there are no hardcoded addresses, all of them are calculated relatively to the program counter - EIP register (this involves a trick with reading return address from the stack on x86, it is much easier for x86_64 as there is support for RIP relative addressing).
+`mboot.c32` is compiled as a **position independent code** (PIC).
+It means that there are no hardcoded addresses, all of them are calculated relatively to the program counter - EIP register.
+This involves a trick with reading return address from the stack on x86; it is much easier for x86_64 as there is support for RIP relative addressing.

+There are some rules that must be followed during relocation.
+First of all, code responsible for relocation shouldn't return to the code that called it, if the caller or the stack was being relocated.
+In that case, there should be **no plain return statements**, because they read return address from the stack (which might have been relocated), which holds the pointer to the old code (which also might have been relocated).
+Return address could be patched and stack could be protected, but that's not all.

+Even worse issue is that when the flow returns to the calling function (assuming its code was not overwritten), **it still has old pointer values** saved in local variables, be it on the stack or in registers.
+There is no easy way of patching such addresses.

+It is much easier to relocate global data.
+When any global variable is accessed, its value is not loaded directly, instead a _pointer_ to that variable (or any other symbol) is read from a _relatively-addressed_ table containing _absolute_ addresses to all such symbols.
+This table is called **the Global Offset Table** (GOT).
+It is present in the file, where it contains relative offsets to the data, just as if it were loaded at a base address 0.
+Pointers in that table are updated (real base address is added to them) by the binary itself - the loader doesn't know enough about layout of sections of binary.
+It happens during self-initialization of a module, but nothing prevents us from doing something similar again after a relocation.

+> Global Offset Table and PIC in general is described in [Eli Bendersky's article](https://eli.thegreenplace.net/2011/11/03/position-independent-code-pic-in-shared-libraries/),
+> with examples.
+It is focused on shared libraries, but the main principles are
+> still the same.

 In this particular case on every function entry compiler adds a call to function that copies EIP to EBX.
 Then some value is added to it, different for each function, depending on its relative (to the base of image) entry point address.
-The resultant EBX always holds the address to the same place in binary (0x168d4 from the start of file - it will be different using the memory address).
+The resultant EBX always holds the address to the same place in binary - GOT.

+> Note that it may be any register, but most compilers will pick EBX - it is one
+> of the least used registers for other tasks (e.g. multiplication and division
+> is wired to use EAX/EDX, loops use ECX, ESI/EDI are used for string operations
+> etc.).
+It is also one of the few callee-save registers for virtually every
+> widely used calling convention, which means that the caller doesn't have to
+> save it for every function.

-All global and/or static data is accessed relative to EBX.
+All global and/or static data is accessed through GOT.
 Local variables are saved on the stack, and accessed relative to ESP or EBP.
-Functions are called relative to EIP, return address is saved on the stack, from where it is read during returning from the function.
-With all of these, program can run without any assumptions for any absolute address.
+Functions are called relative to EIP, return address is saved on the stack, from where it is read when returning from the function.
+With all of these, program should be able to run without any assumptions for any absolute address.

-`mboot.c32` breaks some rules during relocation.
-First of all, code responsible for relocation shouldn't return to the code that called it.
-This binary **uses plain return statements**, which read return address from the stack (which might have been relocated), which holds the pointer to the old code (which also might have been relocated).
-Return address could be patched and stack could be protected, but that's not all.

-Even worse issue is that the flow returns to the main function (luckily it was not overwritten in this case), where **it still has old pointer values** saved in local variables, be it on the stack or in registers.
-This includes EBX, but it isn't limited to this one register.
-This is the reason why `Log()` after relocation was called (EIP relative) and returned successfully, but printed empty string (which would be EBX relative).
-There is no easy way of patching those addresses.

-## Solution

-A new function should be called (or jumped into) directly after a relocation, using new, relocated address.
-EBX and all other pointers would then be re-calculated.
-Of course, it assumes that a whole binary is relocated as one, continuous memory range.
-This might look ugly in the C code, it also breaks normal code flow, but it would be better than any pretty function implicitly relying on the layout of memory after relocation.

-As this is a bug in VMware's code, we issued a bug on [GitHub](https://github.com/vmware/esx-boot/issues/4).
-Hopefully it will be fixed in next versions.

-#### Workaround
+## Workaround for booting problem

 There is a way to boot ESXi 6.7U3 (perhaps older updates as well, not tested).
-It comes down to marking the memory range where `mboot.c32` would normally be loaded as reserved.
+It comes down to marking the memory as reserved for the range where `mboot.c32` (and other c32 files such as `menu.c32`) are loaded.

 Keep in mind that **this is not a solution**.
 It allows ESXi installer to boot.
-It was not tested against booting other OSes.
+It was **not tested** against booting other OSes or installed version of ESXi.
+**Use at your own risk**.

 ```
 diff --git a/src/lib/bootmem.c b/src/lib/bootmem.c